Why is it hard to quit smoking?

 • Keep your hands and mouth busy.
 Play with a coin, use a straw to hold in your hand and breathe through, keep a toothpick in your mouth, suck on hard candy/cough drops (cool sensations) or chew gum.

 • Don’t panic or stress.
-Instead, try deep breathing, jumping jacks, pushups, lunges, or any other exercise.
-Find someone to talk to like family, friends, or a counselor.
+Instead, try deep breathing, jumping jacks, pushups, lunges or any other exercise.
+Find someone to talk to like family, friends or a counselor.

 • Keep your mind occupied.
 Have a to-do list to focus on when you get a craving.